 I work a lot with companies that want to improve their cultures.
 In general terms, they want to remove friction.
 Like in physics, friction is wasted energy.
 So I’m there to minimize the amount of energy expended in friction between employees or departments, or through confusion and complexity, so that the maximum amount of the employee’s energy is being used to propel either the business and/or the employee forward.

-In the vast majority of cases all competing businesses generally have the same tools and resources, so the real difference will be in the people.
+In the vast majority of cases all competing businesses generally have the same tools and resources, so the real difference will be in how the people are managed.
 We’ve all walked into fast food outlets and seen the difference between good and bad management.
 It can be the same overall company, and yet one location is clean, fast and friendly, and another is slow, dirty and disorganized.
 And virtually 100% of the difference will be in the management.

 It’s funny to me how many times managers will assume I’m going to use some form of measurement to assess their ability.
 They think I’ll look at their sales, or their productivity, or their adherence to rules etc. But just because a manager has decent numbers doesn’t mean there isn’t headroom.
 Because he or she is number one doesn’t mean that there’s not loads of room to improve.
 But how do we find this headroom?